Air pollution measurement: Large-scale pollution monitoring

 At the opposite end of the spectrum from low-cost sensors are the large, very expensive, static street-side monitoring stations that constantly sample the various different pollutants commonly found in urban air for local authorities and that make up metropolitan monitoring systems such as the London Air Quality Network and a wider British network called the Automatic Urban and Rural Network (AURN).
 In the United States, the EPA maintains a repository of air quality data through the Air Quality System (AQS), where it stores data from over 10,000 monitors.
 The European Environment Agency collects its air quality data from 3,500 monitoring stations across the continent.

 The measurements made by sensors like these, which are much more accurate, are also near real-time and are used to generate air quality indexes (AQIs).
 Between the two extremes of large-scale static and small-scale wearable sensors are medium-sized, portable monitors (sometimes mounted in large wheelable cases) and even built into "smog-mobile" sampling trucks.

+Recently, drive-by air pollution sensing systems have emerged as a promising approach for air quality monitoring, utilizing sensors mounted on taxis, buses, trams, and other vehicles.
+In particular, buses have garnered considerable attention as a mobile sensing platform due to their widespread availability and extensive geographical coverage.